hughperkins/clnn/README.md

 ## Recent changes

 * 30th April:
-  * rolled back to as-of 21st March, prior to lots of THNN changes in upstream Torch
+  * rolled back to as-of 21st February, prior to lots of THNN changes in upstream Torch
   * additionally, installation procedure is now to use a specific torch distro, for stability
 * 1st Feb:
   * merged/ported THNN phase 3.
 Any weird build issues, please update both `nn` and `clnn`.